lazydictionary/FTP-Tester/README.md

 https://ftp-tester.vercel.app/

 A modern, responsive web application for conducting Functional Threshold Power (FTP) tests for cyclists.
-Simply pull it up on your phone or desktop internet browser and start testing.
-Choose between a ramp test or traditional 20 minute test.
+Pull it up on your phone or desktop internet browser and start testing.
+Choose between a ramp test or a traditional 20-minute test.

+Financial support isn't needed, but is welcomed at https://buymeacoffee.com/lazydictionary

 ## 🎯 What is FTP Testing?